 The benefits of collections on-behalf-of

-Collections on-behalf-of goes one step further, not only giving treasurers better visibility over the group’s liquidity position, but also providing faster access to cash.
+Collections-on-behalf-of goes one step further, not only giving treasurers better visibility over the group’s liquidity position but also providing faster access to cash.
 Benefits of COBO include:

 - Optimized working capital management: Centralizing the collection of receivables at group level can have a huge impact on the working capital management of the entire organization.
 When you in the treasury hold the reins of both outgoing and incoming cash flows, it becomes easier to cover the cash shortfalls in one place with the excess liquidity elsewhere in the group.

 - Maximized independence: Implementing both POBO and COBO, a group treasury can reach the highest level of independence from banks by reducing the number of bank accounts to a minimum.
-You will also be better places to negotiate pricing with your few selected cash management banks using economies of scale.
+You will also be better placed to negotiate pricing with your few selected cash management banks using economies of scale.